 Once you’ve decided on a campaign structure, gather your data and build marketing collateral/pitch resources around the benefits of this structure, making it simple to sell that approach to new clients.
-The development of data driven marketing materials spruiking how well you do that thing you do (be as technical as suits your target market, but remember to be focussed on the benefits to clients) will help you sell your strategy to new clients.
+The development of data-driven marketing materials spruiking how well you do that thing you do (be as technical as suits your target market, but remember to be focussed on the benefits to clients) will help you sell your strategy to new clients.

-Not only will a unified approach to a campaign structure increase productivity, it will also give you a better chance to refine it as edge cases arise, and set in place checks and balances as you become more experienced.
-This should result in less unexpected events occuring in client accounts, but also, it will help to align your team behind a single way of working.
+Not only will a unified approach to a campaign structure increase productivity, but it will also give you a better chance to refine it as edge cases arise, and set in place checks and balances as you become more experienced.
+This should result in less unexpected events occurring in client accounts, but also, it will help to align your team behind a single way of working.
 This is so important when the agency chaos is a result of an unexpected team absence or departure.
-A unified approach to campaign structure and an agency wide approach to managing known risks within that structure should result in a more consistent outcome for clients, even through difficult times internally.
+A unified approach to campaign structure and an agency-wide approach to managing known risks within that structure should result in a more consistent outcome for clients, even through difficult times internally.

 For lead gen campaigns we personally feel strongly about BMM/Exact as a structure.
 BMM/Exact takes the best of two campaign strategies, Alpha/Beta and SKAGS, and combines them to create a single powerful structure that will focus your efforts on what’s important – improving agency efficiency and improving the performance of the campaigns for your clients.
-And you can manage highly efficient and high performing campaigns in a fraction of the time.
+And you can manage highly efficient and high-performing campaigns in a fraction of the time.
 All the BMM/Exact global templates are available in PPC Samurai accounts, for both Google and Microsoft Ads accounts.
 Not looked at BMM/Exact before?
 Here’s a quick one hour training program on it, and it’s free!